 To support the prototype divisions in sharing the learnings from their work, the provincial Divisions office has held two facilitated teleconferences, as well as an evening meeting in Vancouver on April 21, 2016, at which divisions and GPSC physician colleagues had an opportunity to discuss their learnings in person.

-The report from the April 21st event captures emergent learnings from the Seniors Prototype initiative work divisions have done so far.
+The report from the April 21, 2016 captures emergent learnings from the Seniors Prototype Initiative work divisions have done so far.